tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_requests.md

 curl is a common format to show requests for several reasons:

 * curl is language agnostic, so it's not specific to one particular programming language.
-* curl shows the header information that is required in the request.
+* curl shows the header information required in the request.
-* curl also shows the method used with the request, and other parameters.
+* curl shows the method used with the request, and other parameters.

 Here's another example of a curl request in the Parse API: